r3dlight/keysas/documentation/user_documentation/raspberry.rst

 Revoking a YubiKey
 -------------------

-If you ever need to revoke a YubiKey, simply connect it to the white station and proceed as follows:
+If you ever need to revoke a YubiKey, simply connect it to the **Keysas** station and proceed as follows:

 .. code-block:: shell-session